e-teachingorg/eteaching.skos.vocabularies/README.md

 # eteaching.skos.vocabularies

-This repository provides various SKOS vocabularies via the GitHub infrastructure.
+This repository ist a fork of [skohub-io/skohub-pages](https://github.com/skohub-io/skohub-pages) and provides various SKOS vocabularies via the GitHub infrastructure.
 These are vocabularies that are intended to enable problem-oriented access for searches based on metadata.
 The following vocabularies are provided in the Terse RDF Triple Language (Turtle):

 - affected_by_problem.ttl
 - problem_areas.ttl